 Waiting in TestDriver: Ensuring stability and reducing flakiness

-Waiting is a critical feature in TestDriver that ensures tests are stable and reliable, even in dynamic or slow-loading environments.
+Waiting is a critical feature in TestDriver that ensures tests are stable and reliable, even in dynamic or slow-loading environments.- Automatically adjusts to varying load times, reducing the need for hardcoded delays.

 - Ensures that tests wait for dynamic elements to appear, reducing false negatives caused by incomplete rendering.